-We strongly believe that Christianity is a corporate matter.
-It is our conviction that the Christian life can only be fully realized in relationships and community with others (Hebrews 13:17).
+At ECC we strongly believe that Christianity is a corporate matter.
+It is our conviction that the Christian life— membership in the body of Christ —can only be fully realized in relationships and community with others.

 Our membership covenant details the responsibilities and duties of believers in regards to their relationships with one another and the leadership of the church.
 It is an affirmation to enter into these duties for God’s glory and for the good of the body, the bride of His Son.